mykle1/MMM-Lottery/README.md

 # MMM-Lottery
-Randomly generated lottery numbers coinciding with US Powerball numbers.
+A MagicMirror module that gives you truly random lottery numbers, coinciding with a multitude of International lotteries.

 ## Examples